-Gradual smoothed reduction of hair length in fades can be paired with edgy outlines at the temples, patterned sides, or a shaped top.
-As you can see, fade haircuts look equally awesome on boys, young guys and older men.
+Gradual smoothed reduction of hair length in fade haircuts for men can be paired with edgy outlines at the temples, patterned sides, or a shaped top.
+As you can see, fades look equally awesome on boys, young guys and older men.
 For every setting where extremely short hair is a requirement, a fade will look better than a simple close cut or complete baldness.

 Black men often opt for a high fade haircut, featuring complete disappearing of hair much higher than the natural lines of hair growth at the temples and back of the head.
 With a low fade hair disappears about an inch above the lines of hair growth, while a regular fade is something in between these two.
 As a rule, when you are going to have your first fade, they recommend to start from its regular type.

 Tightly coiled natural hair can also look fabulous in high top fades where the top of your hair is standing in a vertical position, while the sides and back are trimmed to fade with a polished finish.
 More abrupt transitions between lengths can be achieved with temple fades.